EatRight Mobile Application Find Healthy restaurants close to your location.

 Naming Convention Results

-There were 4 category names that were repeatedly written by participants.
+There were 4 category names that were repeatedly created by participants.
 Below are the results.
 I added these words to the “get started” and the “food type” page in the application.

 Survey Results